The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

-In this subsection we construct an algebraic pattern $\bmC$ such that $\bmC$-Segal spaces are (up to completion) symmetric monoidal \categories{} equipped with a symmetric monoidal functor to $\Csp$.
-We then give criteria for what a localisation $\bmC \to \bfL^\op$ needs to satisfy such that complete $\bfL^\op$-Segal spaces are symmetric monoidal \categories{} \emph{equifibered} over $\Csp$.
+In this subsection we construct an algebraic pattern $\bmC$ such that $\bmC$-Segal spaces are (up to completion) symmetric monoidal $\infty$-categories equipped with a symmetric monoidal functor to $\Csp$.
+We then give criteria for what a localization $\bmC \to \L$ needs to satisfy such that complete $\L$-Segal spaces are symmetric monoidal $\infty$-categories \emph{equifibered} over $\Csp$.